mistermodcreator/FogDMX/README.md

 # FogDMX
-Software and instructions for building a custom DMX controller for fog machines

 First, I'm not a programmer.
 My code will be janky and unoptimised, but it should work.

 Well, hello.
 Since you are here, you are probably looking for a cheap and easy way to upgrade your generic fog machine to use DMX and to have an variable output.
 So was I. As I found out, there is no affordable product out there to do that.
 So I decided to try programming Arduino and a few weeks later, the project was finished.